Seiko SKX009 - The divers watch well known for its Pepsi look

 The SKX009 has a splash of color that really pops.
 As I mentioned earlier, the SKX009 has very distinctive red and blue coloring on its bezel and has a dark blue watch face.
 The Seiko SKX007 has a black bezel and black face.

-The Seiko SKX009 Automatic Divers 200m is a true divers watch with a stand-out Pepsi look.
+The Seiko SKX009 Automatic Divers 200m is a true diver watch with a stand-out Pepsi look.
 This watch is for anyone looking for an affordable, eye-catching diver's watch.

-The SKX009K and SKX009K2 would have to be one of the best quality divers watches in this price bracket.
+The SKX009K and SKX009K2 would have to be one of the best quality diver watches in this price bracket.